STEXEM/Prototypes/ReadMe.txt

 European Model

-To run the european model modify path in the include instructon in the line 38 with the location of you files.
+To run the european model modify the path in include instructon, of the MasterEurope.gams file, in the line 38 with the location of your files.

-The requeriments to run this model are the following:

-GAMS
-Gurobi
+This model is coded in GAMS and the defaulta solver is GUROBI.